Bayliner and Meridian Pilothouses- HISTORY AND UPDATES 6/30/14

 - Some of the features that we all liked (such as port doors in the Pilothouse) on the Bayliners are no longer available on the 2003 Meridian 540 (no longer in production as of 06) or 580 Meridians.

 - The 490 has the same features we all liked on the 4788′s.
 2005: In a huge improvement, they made engine room access via a hatch in the salon sole BETWEEN the engines in addition to the standard entrance via the stairs.
-On flip side of that improvement- they eliminated the storage under the L-shaped settee (!!)
+On flip side of that improvement- they eliminated the storage under the L-shaped settee , which is odd.
 There’s nothing in there, they just installed seats that do not open up.
 I’m sure a good upholstery shop can rectify this.
 On the 4788 this is one of the storage area’s for bulk goods, and a popular place to install an inverter, being the batteries are (offset) below in the lazarette.

 - 2003-The Meridian 580 has the looks a real YACHT with the fit & finish that one expects when paying over a million dollars for a new boat.
 They’ve really “dialed it in” nicely!
 Excellent fabrics & wood work.
 Teak looking (Flexiteek) material on aft-deck & swim platform and dingy area of the flybridge is beautiful.
 The flybridge seating is beautiful and the helm and companion seat is very high quality.
 The new designed one piece salon windows really ‘pop the boats off’, but I REALLY don’t like where they put the salon TV, which really wasn’t necessary in this day and age of pop-up and hidden Plasma screens.
 The 5788 salon layout was more user friendly (ie; places to nap).
 Flat Screen TVs in master & guest staterooms are sharp looking.
 Engine room is so much larger with the Cummins Diesels versus the physically larger M.A.N diesels.
-Many system and fitting upgrades on the 580 Meridian over the 5788′s.
+There’s many system and fitting upgrades on the 580 Meridian over the 5788′s.

-- SOME 07 model 490s and ALL 2008 Meridians have electronic QSB engines and controls, The 580′s had them much earlier on the larger QSM engines.
+- SOME 07 model 490s and all the 2008 Meridians have electronic QSB engines and controls, The 580′s had them much earlier on the larger QSM engines.
 NO smoke, electronic controls allow “plug and play” installation of additional controls, PLUS, PLUS.
 Huge advantage of the electronic engines/controls.

 - BAYLINER 4788 HISTORY; (differences between 4588′s)